-- Cuts \$55 million for the Strategic Reliability Reserve. - Delays the Oroville Pumped Hydro Project and fund shifts to GGRF to \$30 million in 2025-26, \$100 million in 2026-27, and \$100 million in 2027-28. - Retains \$400 million loan for Pacific Gas and Electric for Diablo Canyon Nuclear Power Plant but adopts trailer bill language to require reporting of loan repayment and unpaid debts to the General Fund. - Delays \$32 million for Central Procurement to \$500,000 in 2023-24, \$9.5 million in 2024-25 and \$22 million in 2025-26.
+- Cuts \$95 million for the Strategic Reliability Reserve. - Delays the Oroville Pumped Hydro Project and fund shifts to GGRF. - Cuts \$400 million loan for Diablo Canyon. - Delays \$32 million for Central Procurement to \$16 million in 2026 and \$16 million in 2027.

-Retains \$40 million in 2024 for the Diablo Canyon land conservation and economic development for Wild Cherry Canyon and delays and fund shifts the outstanding \$110 million to GGRF.
-This equals \$10 million in 2025-26, \$50 million in 2026-27, and \$50 million in 2027-28.
+- Retains \$40 million in 2024 for the Diablo Canyon land conservation and economic development for Wild Cherry Canyon and delays and fund shifts the outstanding \$110 million to GGRF. - Cuts \$16 million of unspent funds from Energy Arrearages at the Department of Community Services and Development.